Skip to main content

 • General setup → Namespaces support

-Enter Gentoo Linux ---> menu:
+5. Gentoo Linux Specific Options (Recommend Enable All): Enter Gentoo Linux ---> menu:

 [*] Gentoo Linux support

-Enable Gentoo specific kernel feature support
+Enable Gentoo specific kernel features

 [*] Linux dynamic and persistent device naming (userspace devfs) support

-Enable udev dynamic device management support (Required)
+Enable udev support (Required)

 [*] Select options required by Portage features

-Automatically enable kernel options required by Portage (Strongly Recommended)
+Auto enable kernel options required by Portage (Strongly Recommended)

-This automatically configures necessary filesystems and kernel features
+This auto configures required filesystems and features

 Support for init systems, system and service managers --->